Slavery: Medieval and early modern Europe

 Crimean Tatar raiders enslaved more than 1 million Eastern Europeans.

 In Kievan Rus and Muscovy, slaves were usually classified as kholops.
 According to David P. Forsythe, "In 1649 up to three-quarters of Muscovy's peasants, or 13 to 14 million people, were serfs whose material lives were barely distinguishable from slaves.
 Perhaps another 1.5 million were formally enslaved, with Russian slaves serving Russian masters."
 Slavery remained a major institution in Russia until 1723, when Peter the Great converted the household slaves into house serfs.
 Russian agricultural slaves were formally converted into serfs earlier in 1679.
 Slavery in Poland was forbidden in the 15th century; in Lithuania, slavery was formally abolished in 1588; they were replaced by the second serfdom.

 In Scandinavia, thralldom was abolished in the mid-14th century.

 During the Age of Enlightenment, individuals, whether religious or not, held diverse and inconsistent beliefs about race and slavery and despite discussions on individual rights and freedoms; slavery was not abolished, but expanded significantly.
 The secular enlightenment allowed for scientific racism to emerge as a basis for slavery.
 It allowed for coexistence of conflicting views on the moral status of black enslavement and the inferior physical status of those people being enslaved, based on the science at the time.
 The theory of polygenesis (multiple independent human origins) generally lead to support or symapathy with slavery and this was used by nonreligious individuals to counter religious theories of monogenesis (single origin to one couple).

+Turkey

+Enslaved men in a Turkish labour battalion.

+During the course of World War I and the Turkish War of Independence, Turkish authorities enslaved over 500,000 Armenians and Greeks—primarily men, but also women and children—into labour battalions, as part of the Armenian genocide and the Greek genocide.

+Enslaved people forced into labour battalions often died quickly and under crippling conditions in quarries, mines, and roads, or were killed by their Turkish guards.
+In 1921, Turkish authorities made false birth certificates declaring Greek orphans to be older than they actually were.
+In this way, children were also conscripted into labour battalions.
+In 1922, Herbert Adams Gibbons relayed a report by the Near East Relief to the U.S. Secretary of State Charles Evans Hughes, which warned that the Greeks were in a condition "worse than slavery", while Mark Lambert Bristol reported that the Greek men in labour battalions were "treated like animals."

+The brutal conditions in these battalions resulted in a very high death rate among victims, reaching from 80% to as high as 99%.